HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 -------------------------------

-In Monte Carlo simulations, we often need to sample data related to reactions such as the number of secondary neutrons produces, and their angle-energy distributions.
-To do this, get a reference to the desired reaction; Here, we will look at the (n,2n) reaction (MT=16):
+In Monte Carlo simulations, we often need to sample data related to reactions such as the number of secondary neutrons produced, and their angle-energy distributions.
+To do this, start by getting a reference to the desired reaction; Here, we will look at the (n,2n) reaction (MT=16):

 .. code-block:: c++